Find Articles: You Have a Topic

 - Select "Scholarly" or "Peer reviewed" for academic resources.

-Use a Research Guide to find the best database for your topic.
-The Research Guides list the databases not alphabetically but by usefulness.
-That is, the best ones will be listed first.
-Click here to browse the Research Guides.
-Find one on your topic, click on it, and then look for the light blue "Find Articles" tab.
+You can also use a Research Guide to find the best database for your topic.
+Find one on your topic, click on it, and then look for the "Find Articles" tab.